PrabhanshuAttri/RainyBunny/README.md

 # SMS Weather update using twilio
-SMS live weather updates from open weather using twilio every 3 minutes
+SMS live weather updates and weather forecasts from open weather using twilio every 3 minutes

 # Requirements